What are the Implications and Next Steps for Your Organisation?

 What was the Judgement on the Privacy Shield?

 In declaring the Privacy Shield invalid, the CJEU concluded that the Privacy Shield did not provide adequate protection of personal data in the US that is ‘essentially equivalent’ to that under the GPPR and EU law.
-The key reason behind this decision is the intrusive nature of the surveillance programmes undertaken by the US government and intelligence agencies allowed by Section 702 of FISA (Foreign Intelligence Surveillance Act) and Executive Order 12333 (which sanctions bulk collection of personal data not limited to information that is ‘strictly necessary’ and is, therefore, viewed as disproportionate under the GDPR).
+The key reason behind this decision was the intrusive nature of the surveillance programmes undertaken by the US government and intelligence agencies allowed by Section 702 of FISA (Foreign Intelligence Surveillance Act) and Executive Order 12333 (which sanctions bulk collection of personal data not limited to information that is ‘strictly necessary’ and is, therefore, viewed as disproportionate under the GDPR).

 The CJEU also highlighted the lack of redress EU citizens have in the US under the Privacy Shield.
 This lack of redress had been flagged up previously by many privacy lawyers and the European Commission had set up the office of The Privacy Shield Ombudsman in response to these.
 However, its decisions were not binding on US intelligence services and its impartiality was widely questioned.